Mining safety and high productivity

 Despite safety being a top priority in the mining industry, operations and profits are legitimate targets.
 Therefore, boosting mining safety and productivity needs to be a top priority.
 Consequently, governmental bodies implement mining safety standards and regulations to try and reduce the hazards and risks while stepping up productivity in mining.

-Mining Success: Implementing a Positive Safety Culture
+Underground Mining Safety: Implementing a Positive Safety Culture

 As mining has always been a hazardous workplace, safety is a prime concern.
 Mining safety laws have been essential to provide fundamental layers of regulation but failed to address ignoring or neglecting behaviour.

 Installing a mining safety culture within the workplace improves underground mining safety and impacts how employees feel about their company, increasing their positive feelings about their organisation.
 Worker safety is crucial.

 Wearables for improved Risk Management in Mining Safety